Ask PC Abby

 And the Answer

-Dear J.B. - The Transfer Station switched from Orange Bag Stickers to Mauve bags to ensure that everyone pays for using the dump.
+Dear J.B. - The Transfer Station switched from Orange Bag Stickers to Bright Blue bags to ensure that everyone pays for using the dump.
 If the colors really clash, maybe you could stick the bags in a closet or something so they'll be out of sight until Saturday when the dump is open.
 PS We agree with you about the color.

 PC Abby